rbiswas4/SNIacatalogs/README.rst

   - sims_maf
   - sims_catalogs_generation
   - sims_catalogs_measures

+  The instructions for installing a release of a lsst simulation stack and setting up development versions so that you can use the development versions when evailable and fallback on the release when no development version is on your computer are in https://confluence.lsstcorp.org/display/SIM/Catalogs+and+MAF.

   - I am also assuming that you have a anaconda python installed.
 Some example ipython notebooks can require sqlite3, pandas, seaborn (the last one can be commented out)
 - Setup sniacatalogs: Clone the package on your computer, and from SNIaCatalogs directory:

   >>> python setup.py install --user